Internship & Service Grants

 The European Internship & Service Grant supports undergraduate students who have arranged summer internships or volunteer opportunities in Europe.
 The grant funds a wide variety of foreign-language and English-speaking opportunities that allow students to build their professional experience while simultaneously sharpening their knowledge of European language and culture.
 Past awards have supported internships with European corporations, internships at US embassies and consulates, research assistantships in laboratories, service work at orphanages and NGOs, and the teaching of English in primary and secondary schools.
 The funding provided would cover transportation to/from the appropriate European city as well as modest living expenses.
 This grant does not support study abroad or fee-based opportunities through third-party organizations.
 The Nanovic Institute has also partnered with the Dublin and Rome Global Gateways to offer special internship opportunities which include finding internship placements as well as providing funding.

-Applications are accepted on a rolling basis until April 8, 2019 or until funds are depleted.
-If you will not have official notice of receiving the internship until after this deadline, you may still apply by the April 8th date.
+Applications are accepted on a rolling basis until March 23, 2021 or until funds are depleted.
+If you will not have official notice of receiving the internship until after this deadline, you may still apply by the specified date.
 Please note in your application the expected timeline for your official placement.

 $6,000.
 Funds are typically paid as a one-time sum.